Spidfail/ft_ping/README.md

 - **Statistics** : little header, then
     - `<total nb>` transmitted, `<total received>` received, `<% of loss>` packet loss, time `<total time enlapsed>`
     - rtt min/avg/max/mdev = `<round trip time>`

+## Options and Flags

+`-S <size>` : Set the limit of the socket send buffer in bytes.
+The minimum value is 2048 bytes and it triggeres errors if this is not correctly set, or if a packet is sent with a size that exceed the limit previously set.

+`-t <value>` : Set the TTL value of the IP header.
+If the option is not provided the TTL is set to the system default, which can vary depending from one distribution to the other (Ex : between Debian or Manjaro / between Debian and Macos).

+`-T <timestamp>` : This is an interesting one.
+Since the time enlapsed printed by ping as default is the one between a ECHO_REQUEST and a ECHO_REPLY (**RTT**), this option will make the IP header timestamp be filled with local time then send the ECHO_REQUEST with it ; and the receiver is asked to do the same in return in his ECHO_REPLY packet.
+It means that with this option, the user can calculate the time that enlapsed between a sent ECHO_REQUEST (by local machine) and a received ECHO_REQUEST (by the targeted machine), in other words the time a ECHO_REQUEST makes between two hosts and not only the round trip time.
+For a better explanation with a Wireshark example, check [this video](https://youtu.be/4EFEdAyxemk).

+For more details on socket options, check [here](https://man7.org/linux/man-pages/man7/socket.7.html).

 ## Lexique